Hazardous Waste Label Requirements

 Who is Responsible for Proper Hazardous Waste Labeling?

-Hazardous waste generators are those companies, manufacturers, institutions, labs, hospitals, and other entities that by site, actions, and processes generates, produces, causes, or brings about a waste that is listed in the hazardous waste regulations by the EPA, and determined to be a characteristically hazardous or otherwise identifiable hazardous waste.
+Hazardous waste generators are those companies, manufacturers, institutions, labs, hospitals, and other entities that, by site, actions, and processes, cause, or bringing about a waste that is listed in the hazardous waste regulations by the EPA, and determined to be a characteristically hazardous or otherwise identifiable hazardous waste.

-Generators are fully responsible for the proper labeling and disposal of resulting hazardous waste.
+Generators are fully responsible for the proper labeling and disposal of the resulting hazardous waste.

 EPA vs DOT Regulations

 In general, the EPA regulates pre-transport requirements (how waste is labeled before it is shipped or transported), while the DOT regulates requirements for the waste once it is in transport.
-Both the DOT and EPA offer specific regulatory guidance for hazardous waste generators to follow and each body references each other to make sure the implementation of the requirements are uniform.
+Both the DOT and EPA offer specific regulatory guidance for hazardous waste generators, and each references the other to ensure that implementation of the requirements is uniform.

-Needless to say, if you are generating and packaging waste, you will need to transport it at some point.
-Labeling and marking of all hazardous waste containers appropriately according to both EPA and DOT requirements is necessary in properly dealing with the waste cradle-to-grave.
+Needless to say, if you generate and package waste, you will need to transport it at some point.
+Appropriate labeling and marking of all hazardous waste containers according to both EPA and DOT requirements are necessary to properly manage the waste from cradle to grave.

 EPA Requirements